imixs/imixs-workflow/src/site/markdown/engine/plugins/resultplugin.md

 * boolean - results in type Boolean
 * integer - results in type Integer

 	<item name="count" type="integer">55</item>

 This will store the integer value 55 into the item 'count'.

+### Clear an Item Value
+It is also possible to clear an existing item value:

+	<item name="txtName"></item>

+This will reset the item 'txtname' with an empty string.
+It is not possible to set a null value.

 ### Custom Attributes
 A item definition can also contain optional custom attributes.
 These attributes can be used for extended plugin computation: